How to Pick a Fast Charging Cable That Lasts

 Having the right cable is just the first step.
 To get the best performance and make your gear last, it helps to adopt a few smart habits.
 Think of it as getting the most out of your investment.
 These simple practices will help you charge your devices quickly and safely every single time, ensuring you’re always powered up and ready to go.

-Best Practices for Your Charging Setup
+Tips for a Better Charging Setup

 For true fast charging, your cable and your power adapter need to work as a team.
 Plugging a high-wattage cable into a weak, old power brick is like putting regular fuel in a sports car—you just won’t get the performance you paid for.
 To get top speeds, pair your fast-charging cable with one of the latest fast wall chargers that can deliver the wattage your device needs.
 Most quality USB-C cables can handle up to 60W, which is perfect for phones, tablets, and even some laptops.
 Always match your charger’s output to what your cable and device can handle for the best results.